-We had cash, cash equivalents and short-term investments totaling \$34.1 million, \$25.2 million and \$27.3 million at December 31, 2009, June 30, 2009 and June 30, 2008, respectively.
+We had cash, cash equivalents and short-term investments totaling \$28.1 million, \$25.2 million and \$27.3 million at September 30, 2009, June 30, 2009 and June 30, 2008, respectively.
 These amounts were invested primarily in money market funds, short-term deposits and marketable securities with original maturities of less than three months.
 The unrestricted cash, cash equivalents and short-term investments are held for working capital purposes and short-term acquisitions financing.
 We do not enter into investments for trading or speculative purposes.
 We believe that we do not have any material exposure to changes in the fair value as a result of changes in interest rates due to the short-term nature of our cash equivalents and short-term investments.
 Declines in interest rates, however, would reduce future investment income.

-As of December 31, 2009, we had outstanding a credit facility consisting of a term loan, with principal amortization of 10%, 10%, 20%, 25% and 35% annually, and a \$100 million revolving credit facility.
-As of December 31, 2009, we had \$27.0 million outstanding on our term loan and \$49.8 million outstanding on our revolving credit facility.
+As of September 30, 2009, we had outstanding a credit facility consisting of a term loan, with principal amortization of 10%, 10%, 20%, 25% and 35% annually, and a \$100 million revolving credit facility.
+As of September 30, 2009, we had \$27.8 million outstanding on our term loan and \$12.8 million outstanding on our revolving credit facility.
 Interest on the credit facility is payable quarterly at specified margins above either LIBOR or the Prime Rate.
 The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 1.875% to 2.625% or Prime + 0.75% to 1.25% for the revolving credit facility and from LIBOR + 2.25% to 3.0% or Prime + 0.75% to 1.25% for the term loan.
 A hypothetical change of 1% in the interest rate on our credit facility would lead to higher interest expense, but we do not believe it would materially affect our overall consolidated financial condition or results of operations.

 In January 2010, we replaced our existing credit facility with a credit facility with a total borrowing capacity of \$175.0 million.
 The new facility consists of a \$35.0 million four-year term loan, with principal amortization of 10%, 15%, 35% and 40% annually, and a \$140.0 million four-year revolving credit facility.
 Interest on borrowings under the new credit facility is payable quarterly at specified margins above either LIBOR or the Prime Rate.
 The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the revolving credit facility and from LIBOR + 2.50% to 3.25% or Prime + 1.00% to 1.50% for the term loan.
-The interest rates on the new credit facility are higher than on the previous credit facility.
+The interest rate rate varies dependent upon the ratio of nuded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the term loan.
+The interest rate varies dependent upon the ratio of nuded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the term loan.
+The interest rate rate varies dependent upon the number of the term loan.
+The interest rate of the new credit facility are light than on the previous credit facility.
 Our exposure to interest rate risk under the new credit facility will depend on the extent to which we utilize such facility.
 If our borrowings under the new facility are comparable to our borrowings under the previous credit facility, we do not believe our exposure to interest rate risk will be materially different.